Quercetin is a plant pigment (flavonoid) that people sometimes take as a medicine.

 There don't appear to be interactions between quercetin and foods or other herbs and supplements.

-The FDA does not regulate supplements.
+The FDA regulates supplements in a way that is different from "conventional" foods and drugs.
 Be sure to tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications, foods, or other herbs and supplements.
-He or she can let you know if the supplement might raise your risks.
+They can let you know if the supplement might raise your risks.